Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “It’s alright.
 We have an understanding.
 Shut the door, okay?”

 He did.
-“Faith wanted us to share this cricket.”
+“Faith wanted us to share this bug-stick.”

 “Oh.
 Cool.”
 Beatrice put down her bible and cast off her blankets.
-She wore full-length pajamas with bunny print.
+She wore footie-pajamas with bunny print.
 She pat the bed beside her.
 “Sit down.”

 He did.
 “I’ve never smoked before.
 I don’t even have a lighter.”

 “I’ve got one.
 Faith and I have smoked bug-sticks since high-school.”
 Beatrice lit the head of Faith’s cricket and puffed until its eyes glowed red.
-She blew the smoke out her open window.
+She blew smoke out her open window.
 “Do it just like that.
 If you want to, I mean.”
-She gave him the cricket.
+She gave him the bug-stick.

 Dan inhaled.
 “Whoa.”
 He coughed.

 “I don’t know.
 Faith buys them.”
-Beatrice puffed and tapped ash into a tray.
+Beatrice puffed and tapped ash into the trash.
+She passed it back.
 “Dan, you’ve been staring at me gormlessly for as long as I can remember.”
 Dan puffed and stared at her gormlessly.
 “All I ever do is tolerate you and you’re infatuated, like life wouldn’t have meaning without me.
 Why?
 You don’t know anything about me.”

 “I know you like birds.”

 “That’s just it, though.
 All you know are tidbits.
-I don’t even like birds that much.
+I don’t even like birds that much, anymore.
 I prefer rabbits and bunnies.”
-Beatrice blew smoke out the window.
+Beatrice took the cricket and blew smoke out the window.
 “And I only know tidbits about you.
-You barely talk except to try endearing yourself to me.
+You barely talk, except to try endearing yourself to me.
 I don’t know the real Dan.”

 “There’s nothing to know.
-I’m a pillar of salt and guilt.”
+I’m a pillar of salty guilt who can’t stop looking back.”

 “You’re at a party.
 You should just be salt and alcohol.”
-Beatrice passed him the cricket.
+Beatrice passed him the bug-stick.
 “Do you really think kissing me would make you feel less shitty about yourself?”

 Dan nodded while he held smoke in his lungs.

 “Oh, please.”
 Beatrice kissed Dan and inhaled the smoke from his chest.
-Dan collapsed back on her bed, and she blew the smoke toward the moon.
+Dan collapsed back on her bed.
+She blew hi smoke toward the moon.
 “There.
 Now you’ve got no excuse.
 Get over yourself.”

 The door opened.

-The man in sunglasses and pink toga closed the door behind him; it took several seconds as he fumbled with drunken swagger.
-When he turned to Dan and Beatrice he almost dropped his bong in surprise.
+The man in sunglasses and pink toga took several seconds to shut the door behind himself as he fumbled with drunken swagger.
+When he turned to Dan and Beatrice, he almost dropped his bong in surprise.
 “Oh shit!
 I thought this was the can.”

 “Two doors down,” said Beatrice.
-The man sat between Beatrice and Dan on the bed and offered his bong to both of them.
+“Didn’t you see the line?”
+The man sat on the bed between Beatrice and Dan and offered his bong to her.
 “No thank you.
-We’ve already got a cricket.”
+We’ve already got a bug-stick.”

 “Sweet.”
 The man took the cricket and inhaled heartily.
 Dan stuck his tongue out like he tasted something terrible.
-“But you know, I’ve got centipede.
-It makes crickets look like a fuckin’ church.”
+“But I’ve got centipede.
+It makes crickets look like cockroaches.”

 “We’re not interested,” said Dan.